brimdata/super/book/src/super-sql/types/null.md

 besides the null value.

 In relational SQL, a null typically indicates an unknown value.
-Unfortunately, this concept is overloaded as unkown values may arise from runtime errors, missing data, or an intentional value of null.
+Unfortunately, this concept is overloaded as unknown values may arise from runtime errors, missing data, or an intentional value of null.

 Because SuperSQL has [_first-class errors_](error.md) (obviating the need to